-There are certain tools, people, and platforms that make business easier.
-They just do, when you find them, you keep coming back to them, these are like that.
+There are certain tools, people, and platforms that make business easier, e.g., EMR software for the healthcare field (learn more about EMR here).
+They just do, when you find them, you keep coming back to them, as there are many inventions and products that can help with health such as the Gorilla Glue that help people feel better and more relaxed..

 However, there’s one critical crux of making business easier and enabling those tools, people, and platforms to “work” for you, and that’s how you utilize them.